Danny Jones: Other work

-Jones is a keen producer/DJ and footballer, as is McFly.
-He assisted Alan Shearer in a charity match in which England beat the rest of the world.
+Jones is a music producer and keen DJ.
 After McFly's direction changed it was announced he would remix "Party Girl" as a b-side of the single after that he remixed "Nowhere Left to Run" for the "That's the Truth" single.
 After this success Jones played songs such as "Take Me There" or "End of the World" and "IF U C Kate" as well as his other remixes.
 Jones also works with DJ Roger Sanchez under the name 'The Saturn V'.
 Jones has toured England as a DJ and is set to release songs called "Gone" and "Around Me" with Sanchez, also a remix of Rihanna's song "We Found Love".
 Jones produced a bonus track for One Direction on their second album Take Me Home and wrote "Don't Forget Where You Belong" from their third album Midnight Memories.
-In June 2021 he was in the starting XI for Old Habs as they won the Gareth Dineen Trophy.
+From 2017 to 2023, Jones was featured as a coach on the children's singing competition The Voice Kids UK, winning the 2019 series with his artist Sam Wilkinson.